karttur/geoimagine03-docs-setup-projsys/_posts/2022/2022-01-18-setup-projsys-sweref-db.markdown

 Run the python module to create all the updates to your postgres database.

-The [next](../setup-projsys-sweref-processes) post in this series covers how to define the new projection system boundary and tiling, define a default region for the new system and then create a user specific project and tract for the the new projection system.
+The [next](../setup-projsys-sweref-processes) post in this series covers how to define the new projection system boundary and tiling, define a default region for the new system and then create a user specific project and tract.